What is a Keyword?

-The keyword or keyphrase tells the search engine what kind of results to bring back for you.
+The keyword or keyword phrase tells the search engine what kind of results to bring back for you.
 Search engines scour the internet, recording the information they find on various sites around the web.
 When you enter the keyphrase “best cruise deals”, the search engines comb their databanks to find sites related to “best cruise deals”.

 When you’re building a website, choosing the keywords and phrases to focus on is extremely important.
 You want to target the keywords people are actively searching for.
-But as you can imagine, some keywords are more competitive than others.
+As you can imagine, some keywords are more competitive than others.
 An example of a general keyphrase is “lose weight”.
 It’s much more competitive than the keyphrase “lose weight with the lemon juice diet”.

-If you build a new site around the phrase “lose weight”, you’ll be competing with well established websites (like WebMD and Reader’s Digest as shown in the screenshot below) and likely find your site buried on page 89 of Google’s search results for the term.
+If you build a new site around the phrase “lose weight”, you’ll be competing with well established websites (like WebMD and Reader’s Digest as shown in the screenshot below) and you'll likely find your site buried on page 89 of Google’s search results for the term.

 Where your site falls on the search results pages is measured as its ranking.
 For the general keyphrase “lose weight”, you’ll likely be low in the rankings, so your site won’t receive much traffic or exposure.

 On the other hand, if you focus on less competitive keywords, you can expect to rank much higher in the search engine results – you may even be able to land the much-coveted first page ranking.
 You can also get there much faster, which is important for building momentum.

 If your traffic stats never move then it’s hard to keep putting any effort into SEO.
 But if you see them start to climb, even if it’s a little (as shown in the graph from Quantcast.com below), you’ll be more likely to keep going.

 SEO has a compounding effect to it.
 The more work you put in and the longer you’ve been at it, the better results you’ll see.